AstrobioMike/AstrobioMike.github.io/unix/modifying_your_path.md

 ---
 <br>
 # The PATH demystified
 As mentioned in the [intro to Unix section](/unix/unix-intro){:target="_blank"}, one of the easiest mistakes to make at the command line is to be trying to specify a file or program that isn't where we think it is.
 For files, we usually point to where the file is (if it's not in our current working directory) using the [*absolute* or *relative* path](/unix/getting-started#absolute-vs-relative-path){:target="_blank"}, where "path" here, in lowercase, just means a sort of address in the computer.
 But for programs that we use often, we usually want to be able to call them without having to provide the complete path to wherever the program is located.
-So a big part of getting specific programs to work properly at the command line is having them in a location on the computer that you can access no matter [where you are](/unix/getting-started#the-unix-file-system-structure){:target="_blank"}.
+So a big part of getting specific programs to work properly at the command line is having them in a location on the computer that we can access no matter [where we are](/unix/getting-started#the-unix-file-system-structure){:target="_blank"}.

-The command line automatically checks in a list of pre-defined locations (directories) everytime you are trying to call a certain command.
+The command line automatically checks in a list of pre-defined locations (directories) everytime we are trying to call a certain command.
 This is why we can use certain commands like **`ls`** and **`pwd`** and such from any directory we happen to be in.
 This list of pre-designated directories is stored in a special variable called the "PATH" (all caps required).
-You can see your PATH, and which directories are stored in it, by entering **`echo $PATH`** at the command line (the **`$`** is used to call variables in bash and other Unix languages; see the [variables](/unix/for-loops#variables){:target="_blank"} if new to this).
+We can see our PATH, and which directories are stored in it, by entering **`echo $PATH`** at the command line (the **`$`** is used to call variables in bash and other Unix languages; see the [variables](/unix/for-loops#variables){:target="_blank"} if new to this).
 Here's a look at mine:

 <center><img src="../images/my_PATH2.png" width="100%"></center>